Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/numpy_from_scratch.md

 to consolidate my recent studies of linear algebra.
 I will attempt to implement all the linear algebra operations, methods and algorithms covered in Gilbert Strang's Introduction to linear algebra.
 As much as possible, I will use Python's standard library.
 N.B.
-I do use copy.deepcopy (imported as dc) in nearly all methods to avoid altering objects passed as arguments.</p>
+I do use copy.deepcopy (imported as dc) in a few places to avoid side effects (altering mutable objects passed as arguments.)</p>
 </div>

 ## Class, methods and functions to implement